Aer Lingus will negotiate with unions about staff cuts of up to 900 jobs at the airline.

 It comes as Ryanair announced up to 3,000 jobs across pilots and cabin crew could be cut “as a direct result of the unprecedented Covid-19 crisis”.

 An Aer Lingus spokesman said: “Aer Lingus is continuing to communicate directly with our employees and engage with their representative bodies.”

-"The overall goal here has to be to retain as many jobs as possible.
+“The overall goal here has to be to retain as many jobs in our aviation sector as possible.
 We are a small open economy, we need a vibrant aviation sector to help encourage trade and tourism.

 “It is clear that the government need to take urgent action to address the potential torrent of job losses that could occur at Dublin Airport between Aer Lingus and Ryanair.”